 I took my helpless persona and debilitating thoughts into adulthood, and guess what I created?
 Struggle, scarcity, and lots of lack.
 It wasn’t until I found my house in foreclosure and was teetering on the verge of bankruptcy that I took a close look at what I was doing to myself.

 Our thoughts, and the feelings attached to them, create our world.
 The mind is the ultimate level playing field.
 It took hitting rock bottom to change my thoughts.
 But once I did, my reality followed.

 Within days I had a part-time job, and within weeks I was made a full-time offer.
 Two years later, I incorporated a business with just $50, and within five years that company was grossing $5 million a year (without me putting in another cent)!

 Yes, those successes were because of my thoughts.
-By that point I had become very conscious about choosing positive thoughts.
+By that point I had become very conscious about choosing positive thoughts (and changed a few beliefs along the way).
 And it paid off—literally.